Luna-Exchange/icc-wrapped-android/README.md

 ```

 ### **Delegate Sign-in to ICC**
-`onStayInGame` is a function passed into the sdk during initialization it gets invoked when the ICC wrapped is completed and the user clicks on the `ICC CRICKET` button as shown below.
+`onStayInGame` is a function passed into the sdk during initialization it gets invoked when the ICC recapped is completed and the user clicks on the `ICC CRICKET` button as shown below.

 ![PHOTO-2025-02-27-16-03-15](https://github.com/user-attachments/assets/c5af385a-a0fe-4c55-86ff-22d414fd40c6)